Exclusive Offers & Updates!

 The early name for screen printing when natural silk fabric was used as the stencil support.
 The modern fabrics include polyester, nylon, and other blends.
 See also Serigraphy.

-Stone Lithograph:
+Stone Lithgraphy:

 An image is drawn or painted with a greasy substance on a lime stone slab.
 The stone is chemically treated to except water.
 The wet stone is inked with a roller and printed on a lithography press.